CHROME HILL AND PARKHOUSE HILL PHOTOGRAPHIC WALK

 What You Need

-• Suitable outdoor clothing (No jeans or trainers)
+• Suitable outdoor winter clothing (No jeans or trainers)

 • Camera with spare battery(s) and SD card